isTrih/CNPOEChallenges/affliction.md

 - Defeat Beyond Bosses x3
 - Defeat a Beyond boss in a Tier 16 Map with at least 80% Item Quantity

-You can get 30% quantity from the Atlas Tree.
+The 20% Quantity from Quality, the 30% quantity from the Atlas Tree (Wandering Path) and 8% from the map device all count towards the quantity requirement.
 Completing **Niko's Memory of Chasms** memory guarantees a lot of beyond monsters without needing to group monsters.
 **Slaying Enemies close together can attract monsters from Beyond this realm** can be found either on Maps, as a modifier or from a Sextant or from Kirac for 5 Chaos.
 **Torn Veil** increases your chances at encountering a boss in normal maps.